mitchchn/chbs/README.md

 ================

-**correcthorse.py** generates passphrases that are long, secure and memorable, using true random numbers from RANDOM.org.
+**correcthorse.py** generates passphrases that are long, secure and memorable, using true random numbers downloaded securely from RANDOM.org.

 ###Why do "true" random numbers matter?###